Mesothelioma Stages

 Last updated:

-Mesothelioma stages are used to categorize the location and spread of this cancer through the body.
+Mesothelioma stages are used to categorize the location and spread of this cancer throughout the body.
 Determining the stage of a patient’s malignant mesothelioma is part of the diagnosis process.
-Mesothelioma staging helps doctors identify appropriate treatment.
+Staging helps doctors determine mesothelioma progression and identify appropriate treatment.

-• Stage 2: Tumors have spread to nearby lymph nodes, possibly affecting neighboring organs.
+2. Stage 2: Cancer has spread to nearby lymph nodes.

-• Stage 4: Mesothelioma tumors have spread throughout the body, reaching distant organs.
+4. Stage 4: The cancer has metastasized (spread) throughout the body, reaching distant organs.

-Get our Free Mesothelioma Guide today for essential information on mesothelioma staging, symptoms, and treatment.
+Get our Free Mesothelioma Guide today for key information on mesothelioma staging, symptoms, and treatment.

 Mesothelioma Guide Images